 Why Ski School is Worth It for Kids

 1. Kids Learn to Ski with Proper Technique

 If you are a parent of young kids, chances are pretty good that the last time you took a ski lesson was some time in the early 1990s or maybe even earlier.
 Ski technology has evolved quite a bit since then.
 Methods of teaching kids have too.
 Even if you are an excellent skier (and I’m not), you may not be up on everything involved in teach your children the latest and greatest in ski techniques.
 Ski school instructors are!

 Bad habits once formed are hard to break.
 It is much better to start kids in ski school so they learn the proper techniques in the beginning and don’t have to unlearn them as they are ready to tackle harder slopes.

 2. Instructors Know the Mountain and the Conditions

-We found this very expertise especially valuable during our recent Northstar trip.
-With the drought and low snow conditions that the Sierras have been facing this year (and some very warm weather during our visit), my husband and I discovered that runs that we skied regularly last season were a totally different ballgame this year.
-A few usually easy greens near the bottom of the mountain were quite hard to ski as the snow got slushy and heavy.
+We have found this very expertise especially valuable during trips we have taken during drought years that are very much a reality some seasons in the Sierras.
+When the snow is minimal or the weather is warm, my husband and I discovered that runs that we skied regularly in other good conditions season were a totally different ballgame.
+A few usually easy greens near the bottom of the our favorite mountain in Northstar can be quite hard to ski as the snow got slushy and heavy.
 Certain usually harder blues were actually easy thanks to quality grooming and lower skier traffic.